bainsy88/Ibm-Containers-Labs-Denmark/4-Container-Group-High-Availability.md

 Availability Zone        ams03-01
 ```

-As you can see above the second space is in the ams03-01 availabiltity zone.
-This means that any contianers started in this space will be running in the Amsterdam datacentre.
+As you can see above the second space is in the ams03-01 availability zone.
+This means that any containers started in this space will be running in the Amsterdam datacentre.

 If the Availability Zone on the second space is the same as first space you can run `cf ic reprovision -f [ams03-01 or lon02-01]` to reprovision the second space to the other Availability Zone.